vjcitn/AnvBiocFHIR/README.md

 ```
 This may take some time to construct a conda environment.
 (As the infrastructure matures we will be able to skip this step, but not now.)

-Use (after verifying values of version tags)
+Use (after verifying values of version tags)  the following in the Rstudio terminal:
 ```
 cp -r ~/.local/lib/python3.7/site-packages/* /home/rstudio/.cache/R/basilisk/1.5.0/AnvBiocFHIR/0.0.3/abfhirenv/lib/python3.7/site-packages
 ```